 - Should you have multiple password managers to avoid a Single Point of Failure?

-- How to choose the right password manager for you
+- How can you choose the right password manager for you?

 - Back up your password manager's master password securely to Vault12